TwentyFourMinutes/Venflow/docs/docfx/guides/getting_started/setup.md

 > Usually you would use your `Database` with an IOC Container and register it as a `Transient`/`Scoped` depending on the use.

 > [!WARNING]
-> This class represents a connection to your database and therefor doesn't support multi threaded use.
+> This class represents a connection to your database and therefore doesn't support multi threaded use.

 ## Entities